zakharovvladimir/Social-Network-CRUD/README.md

-# YaTube
+# Social Network CRUD

-API for YaTube.
+CRUD for Social Network.
 A simple social network with all the basic elements to function and expand.

 ## Installation